 Lenses act as specialized search categories in the Dash.
 From the user's perspective, lenses are simply icons.
-You'll see the term lens and icon used interchangeably throughout this manual.
 To the Ubuntu purist, the pictures that appear horizontally at the bottom of the Dash are lenses; to the rest, these are icons.